aslafy-z/rpi-relay-trigger/README.md

 # rgb-toggle
-Raspberry Pi hypriot nodejs GPIO docker
+## Raspberry Pi hypriot nodejs GPIO docker

+Toggles the inputs of a RGB LED on/off.

 Adapted from https://github.com/Kylir/rgb-slider
 Replaced pi-blaster with rpi-gpio as a strategy for gaining access to GPIO from docker containers.